Varāhamihira

 Varāhamihira (c.
 20/21 March 505 – c.
-587), also called Varāha or Mihira, was an ancient Indian astrologer-astronomer who lived in or around Ujjain in present-day Madhya Pradesh, India.
+587), also called Varāha or Mihira, was an ancient Indian mathematician and astronomer who lived in Ujjain (ancient Avanti region in present-day Madhya Pradesh, India.
+He is considered one of the foremost scholars of classical Indian astronomy.
+He mastered the three divisions (skandhatraya) of Jyotiṣa: mathematical astronomy (gaṇita), natural sciences (saṃhitā), and horoscopy (horā).
+His masterwork, the Pañcasiddhāntikā (treatise on five siddhāntas), is the primary surviving historical record of ancient Indian astronomical systems.
+His mathematical contributions include methods for computing sine tables and early trigonometric techniques and works on combinators.

 Date

 Unlike other prominent ancient Indian astronomers, Varāhamihira does not mention his date.
 However, based on hints in his works, modern scholars date him to the 6th century CE; possibly, he also lived during the last years of the 5th century.

 In his Pancha-siddhantika, Varāhamihira refers to the year 427 of the Shaka-kala (also Shakendra-kala or Shaka-bhupa-kala).
 Identifying this calendar era with the Shaka era places Varāhamihira in the 505 CE.
 Alternative theories identify this calendar era with other eras, placing him before the 5th century CE.
 However, these theories are inaccurate, as Varāhamihira must have lived after Aryabhata (born 476 CE), whose work he refers to.
-The particulars of the date mentioned by Varāhamihira - Shukla pratipada of the Chaitra month of the Shaka year 427 - align accurately with 20-21 March 505 CE.
+The particulars of the date mentioned by Varāhamihira - Shukla pratipada of the Chaitra month of the Shaka year 427 - align accurately with 20–21 March 505 CE.
 Al-Biruni also places Varāhamihira in 505 CE.